donmorton/github-login/README.md

 This project originally created and maintained by [Checkr](https://www.npmjs.com/package/react-github-login).
 However, after over a year of inactivity it appears this repository is abandoned.
 With many issues open, I decided to clone and maintain this repo myself.

+Credit goes to [Kurt Ruppel](https://github.com/kruppel) from Checkr for being the original developer on the project.

 This project is now being updated and maintained by [donmorton](https://github.com/donmorton)

 ## Usage